-The two main algorithms that I will work on during this quarter are the forward-checking and evaluation methods.
-The way the forward-checker works is by looking through each possible move that the computer has, making one of the moves, looks at the moves the opponent is presented with, and repeats.
+There are two main algorithms that are used in this project, the first of which is the forward-checker.
+The goal of the forward checker is to find the best possible move.
 In other words, the goal is to traverse a tree of possible moves and picking the move that will lead to the best scenario down the line.
-The ply determines how many levels of the tree it goes through.
 The trick about this algorithm is that at each level of the tree it picks the move that is best for which player it is simulating for.
 Therefore, the computer assumes that its opponent will play perfectly.
 This is why it has been labeled the Minimax algorithm.
-First it looks for the move that is best for it, then at the opponent's move that will be worst for it.
 (See Diagram A)